-Each University of Cambridge user account set up on Darwin receives an email address of the form:
+Each University of Cambridge user account set up on the HPCS receives an email address of the form:

 in order to facilitate communication from the system, or from the system managers.
 These hpc.cam.ac.uk addresses are provided through the University's managed mail domain service, and are configured to forward messages directly to the email address provided on the application form (unless we are asked to do otherwise).